 The remainder of this Request for Proposals (RFP) describes the intended focus of solicited projects, outlines simulation requirements, offers proposal preparation instructions, and explains the proposal review process.

 Intended Focus of Proposed Projects

 Anton enables scientists to perform MD simulations of biomolecular systems nearly two orders of magnitude faster than the previous state of the art (see the Estimating Requested Simulation Resources section).
-To maximize the benefit of Anton to the scientific community, proposed projects should focus exclusively on questions that will be greatly advanced by long continuous MD simulations.
-Further, investigators should explain why multi-microsecond timescales are necessary and important for the molecular system and scientific question under consideration.
-Proposals to run only a large number of shorter (sub microsecond) simulations will receive a lower ranking in the review process.
+To maximize the benefit of Anton to the scientific community, proposed projects should focus exclusively on questions that will be greatly advanced by the unique capabilities of Anton.
+In their description of the scientific objectives, investigators must clearly explain why achieving their objectives requires access to Anton, and could not be efficiently achieved on other high performance computing systems available at their institutions or through national supercomputing resources made available by the NSF, DOE, or other programs.
+Generally, this justification will include the need for longer MD trajectories than are feasible on conventional systems.
+Proposals that do not clearly justify the need for Anton over other available computing resources will receive a lower ranking in the review process.

 Anton uses specialized hardware to perform molecular dynamics simulations orders of magnitude faster than general-purpose hardware running traditional MD software (see Reference 1 below).
 Importantly, Anton does not run Desmond, AMBER, NAMD, GROMACS, or any other MD simulation software package, although it uses a Desmond structure (DMS) file as an initial input and its trajectory output is compatible with Desmond’s (DTR files).
 Each simulation must be built, using tools available at PSC, specifically for Anton.